Squamish, British Columbia: Society and culture

 Squamish is home to a variety of faiths.
 There are eleven churches and religious organizations, including several Christian denominations, as well as the Baháʼí Faith, and a Sikh temple.

-The Squamish Public Library is located in the downtown area on Second Avenue.
-The library houses a collection of books, CDs, DVDs, and magazines.
-It has an Art for Loan collection and an online historical archive of various photographs, periodicals, and other items.
+The Squamish Public Library is located in the downtown area, on Second Avenue.
+It houses a collection of books, CDs, DVDs, and magazines.
+It has an art for loan collection and an online historical archive of various photographs, periodicals, and a library of things.
 Nearby museums include the Britannia Mine Museum and the West Coast Railway Association.

 In 1998, Squamish was briefly the home of the world's first unionized McDonald's franchise, although the union was decertified by the summer of 1999.

-Every year, Squamish hosts the popular Squamish Valley Music Festival, though they did not proceed with the festival in 2016.
-Usually taking place in August, the festival has hosted artists such as Eminem, Bruno Mars, Macklemore and Arcade Fire.
+From 2010 until 2016, the municipality hosted the Squamish Valley Music Festival.
+Usually taking place in August, the event has hosted artists such as Eminem, Bruno Mars, Macklemore, and Arcade Fire.

 In media

 Squamish has been a filming location for a number of media works and is a very popular place to film movies and TV shows.
-Examples include the films Free Willy 3: The Rescue (1997), Insomnia (2002), Before I Fall (2015), Walking Tall (2004), Chaos Theory (2008), The Twilight Saga: Breaking Dawn - Part 1 (2011), The 12 Disasters of Christmas (2012), Star Trek Beyond (2016), Woody Woodpecker (2018), the television series Men in Trees, The Guard, A&E's U.S. adaptation of The Returned, the Hallmark Channel's Aurora Teagarden mysteries, and Netflix's Lost in Space reboot.
+Examples include the films Free Willy 3: The Rescue (1997), Insomnia (2002), Before I Fall (2015), Walking Tall (2004), Chaos Theory (2008), The Twilight Saga: Breaking Dawn - Part 1 (2011), The 12 Disasters of Christmas (2012), Star Trek Beyond (2016), Woody Woodpecker (2018), the television series Men in Trees, The Guard, A&E's U.S. adaptation of The Returned, the Hallmark Channel's Aurora Teagarden mysteries, Netflix's Lost in Space reboot and Netflix's Virgin River.
 Sneaky Sasquatch, an Apple Arcade game, is also based there.